-The Town of Georgetown has a variety of bylaws and policies that serve to direct and guide planning and development throughout the municipality, to protect natural resources such as wetlands and waters, and to plan for hazard mitigation.
+The Town of Georgetown has a variety of bylaws and policies that serve to direct and guide planning and development throughout the municipality, to protect natural resources such greater understanding of the relationship between these natural resources, the threats from climate change, and community as wetlands and waters, and to plan for hazard mitigation.
 These existing regulatory and planning instruments represent a strength, but one that can be further strengthened by incorporating climate change, and by updating.